TEAMMATES/teammates/docs/setting-up.md

 1. Install Python 2.7.
 1. Install Node.js (minimum version 6.11.5).

-## Step 2: Obtain your own repository copy
+## Step 2: Obtain your own copy of the repository

 1. Fork our repo at https://github.com/TEAMMATES/teammates.
 Clone the fork to your hard disk.

-1. Add a remote name (e.g `upstream`) for your copy of the main repo to keep it in sync with, then fetch the remote-tracking branches from the main repo.
+1. Add a remote name (e.g upstream) for your copy of the main repo.
+Fetch the remote-tracking branches from the main repo to keep it in sync with your copy.
    ```sh
    git remote add upstream https://github.com/TEAMMATES/teammates.git
    git fetch upstream